BeyondTest1/testack/README.md

 # Testack
-Testack is an integrated testing framework powered by Node.js.
-It provides a complete testing solution for microservices applications, servers, and APIs.
-With its flexible API, you can create a wide range of test scenarios and gain valuable insights into the quality of your code.

-Our ambitious goal is to create a microservices and API test framework that supports every tech stack, making it easy for developers to test their code regardless of the technologies they are using.
+Testack is an integrated testing framework powered by Node.js that provides a complete testing solution for microservices applications, servers, and APIs regardless of your tech stack.
+This makes it easy for developers to test their code no matter what technologies they are using.

 ## Features